Parents Need Supportive Care as Child Transitions to Wheelchair, Study Says

 The study, “It’s not just the wheelchair, it’s everything else”: Australian parents’ perspectives of wheelchair prescription for children with neuromuscular disorders,” was published in Disability and Rehabilitation.

-This is particularly important as there is evidence that “the inability to produce independent and spontaneous movement has implications for child psychosocial development, cognition, communication skills, and participation in age-appropriate activities,” researchers said.
+This is particularly important as there is evidence that “the inability to produce independent and spontaneous movement has implications for child psychosocial development, cognition, communication skills, and participation in age-appropriate activities,” the researchers said.

 However, assistive devices such as power wheelchairs can be perceived by parents as “interfering with their child’s development of motor function and physical abilities, and are often viewed as a ‘last resort.’”